SSimonPhd/SSimonPhd/README.md

-Meta-disciplinary PhD with a diverse background in IT, Research, Writing, Music, and Education.
+Metadisciplinary PhD with a diverse background in IT, Research, Writing, Music, and Education.

 Contact: simon_phd@proton.me